Chart Color Schemes

 Camden - Ellis Lane performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high, with 29.2% of residents currently enrolled in formal education, including 10.7% in primary, 8.5% in secondary, and 4.0% in tertiary education.
-Camden - Ellis Lane's four schools have a combined enrollment of 2,587 students, serving distinct age groups with balanced educational opportunities (ICSEA: 1022).
+Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
+This includes 10.7% in primary education, 8.5% in secondary education, and 4.0% pursuing tertiary education.

 Frequently Asked Questions - Education